haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/containers/slideouts-modals-overlays/slideouts-modals-overalys.md

 **Use of Modal Overlay**

 Overlays, for the purposes of this document, generally refer to any content that appears over the primary page when triggered.
-Overlays also refer more specifically to those containers used to present actions, navigation, filtering options, tooltips and contextual help, messages, etc.  See examples below.
+Overlays also refer more specifically to those containers used to present actions, navigation, filtering options, tooltips and contextual help, messages, 等.
+See examples below.

 <h3 id="slideouts">Slide-out</h3>
 **Behavior and Animation**